PhoenixMachina/PhoenixMachina/README.md

 [![Build Status](https://travis-ci.org/PhoenixMachina/PhoenixMachina.svg?branch=master)](https://travis-ci.org/PhoenixMachina/PhoenixMachina)
 [![Licence MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## Backend requirements
+## Installing PhoenixMachina on Linux
+You'll first need to have MySQL installed on your computer and added the phoenixmachina.sql file to your database.
+We have a script to install everything else at once that you can find here : https://github.com/PhoenixMachina/launcher-linux

+## Installing PhoenixMachina on OSX
+Sorry, we don't like OSX.
+Go away.

+## Installing PhoenixMachina on Windows
-### Packages
+### Julia dependencies
 Just run install.jl to download all necessary packages.
-If you want to do it by hand, you need to install those packages :
-- HttpServer
-- Logging
-- Markdown
-- SecureSessions
-- SHA

-To install a package, open a Julia console, and type Pkg.add("PACKAGE_NAME")

 You also need our ORM : Pkg.clone("https://github.com/PhoenixMachina/SapphireORM") and our Template Engine : Pkg.clone("https://github.com/PhoenixMachina/Tlaloc")